Epcot International Flower and Garden Festival 2024

 This page may contain compensated affiliate links.
 Please read the Disclaimer for more information

 One of the first big festivals of the year at Walt Disney World is the annual spring time Epcot International Flower and Garden Festival.
-Now in its 27th year, the festival runs for 90 days from March 4 to June 1, 2020 and admission is included with the standard ticket (except for special tours).
-Prior to 2016, the festival ran for 75 days.
+Now in its 30th year, the festival runs from 28 February 2024 and admission is included with the standard ticket (except for special tours).

 Epcot is transformed into a riot of colour with over 500,000 flowers, shrubs and trees decorating the park.
 At night, some of the gardens are illuminated.

 There is something for everyone at the Epcot International Flower and Garden Festival with: